ELKAMINA/42_irc/README.md

 - Set of protocols, called the protocol family

 Communication domains also consist of two categories, socket types and descriptors.
 Socket types include stream, datagram, sequenced packet, raw, and connection-oriented datagram.

+3. Why connections cannot be closed immediately or bind to the same port in TCP/IP sockets ?

 # Issues